 OISC Level 3: Advocacy and Representation

-OISC Level 3 immigration advisers are permitted to take on an even wider array of work, which includes representing clients at Tribunal, alongside certain judicial review case management work.
+OISC/IAA Level 3 immigration advisers are permitted to take on an even wider array of work, which includes representing clients at Tribunal, alongside certain judicial review case management work.

 OISC Courses